 Types of ADHD in children

 - Combined type (inattentive/hyperactive/impulsive).
-Children with this type of ADHD show all three symptoms.
+Children with this type show all three symptoms.
 This is the most common form of ADHD.

 - Hyperactive/impulsive type.
 Children show both hyperactive and impulsive behaviour, but are able to pay attention.